bryhuang9/Dictionary-ADT/README.md

 # Dictionary BST
-This project contains the implementation and testing of a Dictionary Abstract Data Type (ADT) with manipulation and access functions.
-We have used BigInteger to test the functionality of this ADT.
+This repository contains the implementation of a Dictionary Abstract Data Type (ADT) with a variety of manipulation and access functions.
+It is tested through the DictionaryTest.cpp and has client programs using Binary Search Tree (BST) implementations.

 ## Files in the Project